Qhax11/Shadow-Samurai-Showcase/README.md

 ```

 ## **2. The Behavior Decision and Scoring**
-The transition from the Control Flow (I) to this Decision Engine (II) marks the point where the AI moves from knowing what state it is in to deciding what tactical action to take next.
+The transition from the `Control Flow (I)` to this `Behavior Decision (II)` marks the point where the AI moves from knowing what state it is in to `deciding what tactical action to take next`.
 This mechanism is the source of the AI's "intelligence," ensuring that every action is context-aware and purposeful, rather than simply randomized.

 ### **2.1 Behavior Decision**
-The UAC_BehaviorDecision component is the AI's tactical layer, responsible for choosing the next action (attack, movement, or a combination of both) based on a dynamic scoring system.
-It operates within the Combat state, as triggered by the StateManager.
-This design ensures that the AI's actions are context-aware and purposeful.
+The `UAC_BehaviorDecision` component is the AI's tactical layer, responsible for choosing the next action (attack, movement, or a combination of both) based on a dynamic scoring system.
+It operates within the `Combat state`, as triggered by the `StateManager`.
+This design ensures that the AI's actions are `context-aware and purposeful`.

 ### **2.2 Services**
-The tactical complexity of the AI system requires a highly modular and scalable approach to data analysis and decision-making.
-This is achieved through a Service-Oriented Architecture, where specific, specialized services handle distinct decision types.
+The tactical complexity of the AI system requires a `highly modular and scalable approach` to data analysis and decision-making.
+This is achieved through a `Service-Oriented Architecture`, where specific, specialized services handle distinct decision types.

 #### **2.2.1 Service Base**
-The UBehaviorDecisionServiceBase class is the foundation for the AI's tactical decision-making system.
-It is a foundational abstract class designed to be inherited by specific services that handle different types of decisions, such as selecting an attack or a movement chain.
+The `UBehaviorDecisionServiceBase` class is the foundation for the AI's tactical decision-making system.
+It is a foundational abstract class designed to be inherited by specific services that handle different types of decisions, such as selecting an `attack` or a `movement chain`.

-The class utilizes an FBehaviorServiceInitParams struct to initialize itself.
-This struct provides all the necessary references (like the Enemy, EnemyController, and Hero) upon creation, ensuring that each service has access to the data it needs without having to manually find it.
+The class utilizes an `FBehaviorServiceInitParams` struct to initialize itself.
+This struct provides all the necessary references (like the `Enemy`, `EnemyController`, and `Hero`) upon creation, ensuring that each service has access to the data it needs without having to manually find it.

 - <ins>Core Functionality:</ins> The base class provides common helper functions that all decision-making services might need.
 A key example is ApplyDirectionPoliciesToMovementAbility(), which determines the AI's movement direction based on pre-defined policies, such as moving away from the player's last direction or a random direction.
 This approach ensures that the logic for common tasks is centralized and reusable, preventing code duplication.

-- <ins>Service-Oriented Architecture:</ins> This base class is a critical part of the system's service-oriented design.
-By inheriting from UBehaviorDecisionServiceBase, new decision-making services can be easily added to the AI.
+- <ins>Service-Oriented Architecture:</ins> This base class is a critical part of the system's `service-oriented` design.
+By inheriting from `UBehaviorDecisionServiceBase`, new decision-making services can be easily added to the AI.
 Each new service can implement its own specific logic while still benefiting from the shared initialization and helper functions provided by the base class.
 This modularity makes the system highly scalable and easy to maintain.

 #### **2.2.2 Get Best Movement**

-The UBDS_GetBestMovementChain is a specialized service responsible for determining the optimal movement sequence for the AI.
+The `UBDS_GetBestMovementChain` is a specialized service responsible for determining the optimal movement sequence for the AI.
 It operates as part of the Behavior Decision component, evaluating various movement "chains" based on a dynamic scoring system to select the most advantageous one for the current combat situation.

-- <ins>Dynamic Scoring & Decision Logic:</ins> This service works by assigning a score to each potential movement chain.
+- <ins>Dynamic Scoring & Decision Logic:</ins> This service works by assigning a score to each potential `movement chain`.
 The chain with the highest final score is chosen.
 The score is calculated by combining multiple factors, each handled by its own dedicated function:
 ```c++
 UMovementChainAsset* UBDS_GetBestMovementChain::GetBestMovementChain(TSubclassOf<UGAS_GameplayAbilityBase> SelectedAbilityClass)
 {